 Please follow the links in this document which will provide you with additional background information.
 You may also wish to test your proposal in advance of making a planning application by submitting a pre-application enquiry to the Authority.
 More information is available here.

 Fees

-Due to the permitted development rights for 28-day sites being removed by means of the Article 4 Direction, no fees are required.
+Due to the permitted development rights for 28-day sites being removed by means of the Article 4 Direction, no fees are required for a planning application.
+The Authority will also provide free pre-application advice.